Hadi-loo/Distributed-Ordering-System-using-gRPC/README.md

 # Distributed Ordering System using gRPC

-This Go-based gRPC project aims to facilitate efficient communication between clients and servers through four distinct methods: unary, server-streaming, client-streaming, and bidirectional streaming for fetching order data.
-Leveraging the gRPC framework, it enables seamless communication between distributed systems, allowing for real-time data retrieval and processing.
-Through these different paradigms, the project showcases the versatility and scalability of gRPC in modern software development.
+This Go-based gRPC project aims to facilitate efficient communication between client and server through four distinct methods: unary, server-streaming, client-streaming, and bidirectional streaming for fetching order data.Through these different paradigms, the project showcases the versatility and scalability of gRPC in modern software development.

 - [Requirements](#requirements)
 - [Structure and Implementation](#structure-and-implementation)